Isaac-DeFrain/model-based-trace-checking/README.md

 # model-based-trace-checking

 This is a very simple POC for model-based trace-checking from Rust.
+We closely follow Ron Pressler's [*Verifying Software Traces Against a Formal Specification with TLA+ and TLC*](https://pron.github.io/files/Trace.pdf).

 The Rust program `src/main.rs` simulates a counter with stuttering steps and generates a new log file with each run.

 Once log files have been produced, they can be parsed into TLA+ as a sequence of values with the `parse` function.
 This sequence represents the trace of the execution.
-This behavior is then checked against the specification by checking the model.
-Oddly enough, if the behavior is *valid*, TLC will report a violation of the `NotTraceFinished` invariant and provide the given behavior as a conterexample.
+This behavior is then checked against the specification by checking that the model *violates* the specified invariant.
+Oddly enough, if the behavior (supplied by the trace) is *valid*, TLC will report a violation of the `NotTraceFinished` invariant and provide the given behavior as a conterexample.
 If the behavior is *invalid*, TLC will report a successful model check.

 ## Running the code